Lakeview, Oregon: History

 Native Americans occupied the area around Lakeview as early as 14,000 years ago, as evidenced by artifacts found in the Paisley Caves north of Lakeview.
-European explorers came through the Goose Lake Valley, Shoshone-speaking people were living in the area.
+When European explorers came through the Goose Lake Valley, Shoshone-speaking people were living in the area.

 In 1827, Peter Skene Ogden led a brigade of Hudson's Bay Company trappers through the Goose Lake Valley.
 He was followed in 1832 by John Work and his trappers.
 Work noted the hot springs north of Goose Lake (now called Hunter's Hot Springs) in his journal.
 The hot springs are approximately 2 mi north of the Lakeview town site.

 In 1867 and 1868, General George Crook led United States Army units and Indian scouts from the Wasco and Warm Springs tribes in a successful campaign against Northern Paiute bands in Eastern Oregon and Northern California.
 This was part of the conflict known as the Snake War.
 Crook used Camp Warner as his supply depot and administrative headquarters.
 The camp was abandoned in 1874.
 Camp Warner was northeast of the site now known as Lakeview.

 In 1869, M. W. Bullard settled along Bullard Creek at the mouth of Bullard Canyon at the northern end of the Goose Lake Valley.
 This became the town of Lakeview.
 William Heryford brought cattle into the Goose Lake Valley in 1872.
 In 1873, the area's first post office was opened at the Tenbrook Ranch, south of present-day Lakeview.